ArchipelagoMW/Archipelago/worlds/sc2/docs/setup_en.md

 You can also look up a complete list of the item names in the [Icon Repository](https://matthewmarinets.github.io/ap_sc2_icons/) page.
 This page also contains supplementary information of each item.
-However, the items shown in that page might differ from those shown in the datapackage page of Archipelago since the former is generated, most of the time, from beta versions of StarCraft 2 Archipelago undergoing development.

 As for the locations, you can see all the locations associated to a mission in your world by placing your cursor over the mission in the 'StarCraft 2 Launcher' tab in the client.